-- Obtaining technical assistance for using sheet mulch to convert lawns to water-saving landscapes and for creating Bay-Friendly Rated Landscapes
+- Using sheet mulch to convert turf to water-saving landscapes

-- Incorporating Bay-Friendly practices in landscape designs and documents at various stages of project completion, including schematic design, design development and construction specifications
+- Incorporating Bay-Friendly practices in landscape design and construction documents

-- Selecting landscape materials that are consistent with Bay-Friendly Rated Landscapes, LEED and GreenPoint Rated programs
+- Selecting landscape materials consistent with ReScape/Bay-Friendly Rated Landscapes, LEED and GreenPoint Rated programs

-- Providing presentations and trainings to city staff, elected officials, contractors and landscape architects
+We also provide sustainable landscape presentations and trainings to city staff, elected officials, contractors and landscape architects.

 Read about the City of Alameda Housing Authority's renovation of the landscaping at Independence Plaza, a 186-unit affordable housing complex for seniors.
 Labor- and water-intensive turf and lagoons were replaced with a no-mow landscape featuring California native plants.
 The changes are saving 1.3 million gallons of water and reducing maintenance costs by $12,000 annually.

 The City of Hayward's Route 238 Capital Improvement Project is the biggest Bay-Friendly Rated Landscape to date.
 This project, which includes nearly seven acres of irrigated medians and other landscaping, was designed to save more than two million gallons of water annually.
 Download the two-page case study to learn more.

 Learn how the Harbor Bay Median relandscaping project in Alameda used sheet mulch to replace 2.5 acres of conventional grass medians with a Bay-Friendly landscape that enhances the spectacular shoreline setting.
 Sheet mulching the median turf instead of excavating it kept 221 tons of turf out of the landfill.The new landscape has saved more than 9 million gallons of water in three years.